matthew-martinez/sc/README.md

-# About
+# SuperCollider Misc.

+Collection of SuperCollider scripts (classes/tutorials, musical sketches) I have completed.

-Mainly to help pass files between computers.
+Repository is mainly for saving files and passing files between computers.